Skip to main content

 Styling

 We use Satori under the hood, which supports a subset of CSS properties.
-For a complete list of supported CSS features, see Styles.
+For a complete list, see Styles.

 Inline Styles

 Not all Tailwind classes are supported.
-It essentially maps common utility classes to inline styles for Satori.
+OGify maps common utility classes to Satori-compatible inline styles.

 Dynamic Content